Research and Nature Conservation Internship in Brazil

 • Participating in educational programs to raise awareness among local communities of the importance of conservation

-• Taking part in reforestation programs, beach clean-ups, and other community-based conservation events and activities
+• Taking part in the organization of reforestation programs, beach clean-ups, and other community-based conservation events and activities

-• Also possibilities for people that are keen to publish and/or need to do research or write a thesis as part of their university degree
+• Possibilities for interns that are keen to publish and/or need to do research/write a thesis as part of their university degree

 Requirements